The other day I did an autumn arts and crafts project with all of the students on my caseload.

 Kindergartners as well as fourth graders.

-One of an occupational therapist’s best and greatest qualities is creativity and flexibility.
+Two of an occupational therapist’s best and greatest qualities are creativity and flexibility.
 Teachers have this gift, too!

 Change it Up!